varigence/docs/bimlflex/reference-documentation/settings/AppendSchemaDv.md

 # Append Schema

 Determines if the schema is appended to the names of accelerated Data Vault object.
-For the source table "SalesLT.Product" the Hub accelerated would be named "HUB_SalesLT_Product" rather than the default "HUB_Product"
+For the source table `SalesLT.Product` the Hub accelerated would be named `HUB_SalesLT_Product` rather than the default `HUB_Product`

 Notes: